Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

 Start the foundations series with [Language Without Sound](/#series/foundations/language-without-sound/primary) and [The Shape of Writing](/#series/foundations/the-shape-of-writing/primary).

 For the review-series interpretation, see [Official Unicode SignWriting: The Character Problem and the Written-Sign Problem](/#series/signed-language-writing-critical-review/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/primary).

+For the complementary encoding-governance statement from the production-encoding side, see [Encoding Stewardship and Stability](/#series/formal-signwriting/encoding-authority-and-stability/primary) in the Formal SignWriting series.